Skip to content

 What are you waiting for?

-Already created subtitles are listed in the table and can be deleted there as well.
+Subtitles that have already been created are listed in a table and can also be deleted there.

-By default the videos in OpenOlat are played without subtitles.
+By default, videos in OpenOlat play without subtitles.

-As soon as subtitles are available, the following icon will be shown in the video player: cc.png.
+When subtitles are available, the following icon appears in the video player: cc.png.

-CC stands for the american expression "Closed captions" (Wikipedia), and means that subtitles are invisible until they get activated by the user.
-In OpenOlat it looks like the following:
+CC stands for the American term "Closed captions" (Wikipedia), and means that subtitles are hidden until the user turns them on.
+In OpenOlat, it looks like this:

-In the tab "Video quality" the resolution of the video is shown.
-As soon as a video is uploaded, videos in different resolutions will be created.
-This process can take a while.
-The available resolutions are dependent on the settings in the Administration area.
-Pending videos can be transcoded and not used resolutions can be deleted.
-In the video player the desired resolution can be chosen by the "Source Chooser".
+In the "Video Quality" tab, you can see the resolutions in which the video is available.
+As soon as a video is uploaded, versions in various resolutions are created.
+This process may take a while.
+The resolutions available for download depend on the settings in the administration area.
+Pending videos can be transcoded, and unused resolutions can be deleted.

 video_quailty.png